 Work on progressing the Healthy Workplace Framework and the legislation has commenced and has involved collaboration and consultation with a number of Government Departments, agencies and private sector companies and organisations.

-The consultation on the development of this Framework was officially opened on 28 March 2017 by the Minister for Health Promotion, Marcella Corcoran Kennedy TD and the Minister for Employment and Small Business, Pat Breen TD.
-The consultation process has two strands.
-Interested parties are invited to submit their views through an online consultation questionnaire available at https://www.surveymonkey.com/r/HealthyWorkplaceFramework.
+The consultation on the development of this Framework was officially opened on 28 March 2017 by then Minister for Health Promotion, Marcella Corcoran Kennedy TD and then Minister for Employment and Small Business, Pat Breen TD.
+The consultation process had two strands.
+Interested parties were invited to submit their views through an online consultation questionnaire, with a Consultation Briefing Document also provided as support.

-The consultation will close at 5pm on Wednesday, 31 May 2017.
-A number of consultation workshops have been held to supplement the findings from the online consultation questionnaire.
+The consultation closed on 31 May 2017.
+A number of consultation workshops were also held to supplement the findings from the online consultation questionnaire.

-A consultation report will be developed reflecting the views expressed in the consultation process.
+A consultation report is currently in development to reflect the views expressed in the consultation process.
 The consultation report will make recommendations for consideration by the Steering Committee in terms of the final content of the Framework.
 The consultation report will be published alongside the final Framework.